jlooper/blog/blog/sections/articles/README.md

 articles:
     [
          {
+            'title': 'The Ethics of Generative AI: Part 1 - Some Vocabulary', 'image': '61.png',
+            'blurb': 'The lightning-speed development of generative AI in various permutations has serious ethical questions on fair use.
+In this introductory article I tackle this vast topic by offering some vocabulary and a timeline', 'date': '04/7/2023',
+            'link': 'genai-1.html',
+        },
+        {
             'title': 'Announcing the Launch of AWS Cloud Clubs', 'image': '61.png',
             'blurb': 'An article written by Tracy Wang and Jen Looper all about our new initiative, AWS Cloud Clubs',